AnshumanMaity/Mask_Detector/README.md

 About:

 This a Model that detects Human Face on a live video.
 It further recognizes that the person has worn a mask or not.
 It uses Object Detection using Haar feature-based cascade classifiers to detect a person’s face.
 This model uses  TensorFlow keras library and a pre-trained model to predict whether a person has worn a mask or not.
-Euclidian distance between centroids of detected face are measured and compared to a fixed value for Displaying the social distancing alert.
+Euclidean distance between centroids of detected face are measured and compared to a fixed value for Displaying the social distancing alert.

 Detecting Face: